-In September & October of this year, I had the true privilege of traveling to Ecuador to visit some dear friends.
+In September & October of 2016, I had the true privilege of traveling to Ecuador to visit some dear friends.
 In addition to it being a place of unbelievable beauty and visual delight, it was also a place where I felt at ease, so thrilled to be exploring a new place alongside people that know me well.

 Ecuador’s land mass is quite small, yet they have an insanely diverse range of landscapes.
 Drive just two hours outside of Quito and you could find yourself in any type of terrain: farmland scattered with rows and rows of green onions, misty hot springs, desert-like sandy mountains resembling the middle east, snow covered volcanoes, canyons formed by rushing lava, sweeping green expanses.